scott-shaw/spline_fitting/README.md

 ## Usage:
 Left click on image window to add points, backspace to remove them.
-Press return to plot spline
+Press return to plot spline.
+Press space after plotting to increment the degree of the spline.